5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 **Tip**: If you are editing your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of kexts and .aml files automatically, since it monitors the EFI folder.

 ## Adding the correct current values to `USBX` device
 Inside the **SSDT-EC-USBX.aml** tables, you'll also find the `USBX` device which is present in DSDTs of real Macs with Intel Skylake and newer CPUs.
 It contains electrical current values in hex.
-Older models and versions of macOS don't have an `USBX` device but rather use values stored in the [IOUSBHostFamily.kext](https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/)
+Older models and versions of macOS don't have an `USBX` device but rather use values stored in the [IOUSBHostFamily.kext](https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/), in other words, it's handled by macOS (up to 10.12).

 Below you'll find the default USB power properties used in the SSDT-EC-USBX files.